 1. Theory exam 2.
 Practical exam 3.
 Teaching exam

 Theory exam: The theory exam consists of the various subjects covered and worked on during course.
 These include movement theory, Freestyle, teaching, children's lessons, equipment knowledge, snow science and avalanche awareness, safety and hazards and a second language.

 Practical exam: The practical exam takes place on the last day of the course.
 The participants ride a variety of runs showing the techniques of the Austrian snowboarding curriculum.
 The runs are divided up into the so-called demos, or "Schulefahren" and the individual skills or "Eigenkönnen":

 Demos "Schulefahren": Drift turns with a weight shift, and, an up, un-weighting movement

 Teaching exam: The third sub section is the so-called "Lehrauftritt" or simply, the ‘Teach’.
 Here each participant teaches a 20- minute lesson on a previously assigned topic.

 What do I get after completing the course?
 The exams for becoming an instructor are held by the Viennese ski and Snowboard instructor’s association and are carried out according to Vienna State Law.
 After successfully completing the exam, the participant receives a Certificate from the Vienna Ski and Snowboard Instructor Association, which is valid and recognised throughout Austria.

 Who are the trainers?
 You will be taught by Snowsports Academy trainers.
 Each one has at least the ‘Staatlicher’ qualification, the "state-certified level 4 instructor".
 All Team members have many years teaching experience or even run their own snowsports school.
-With their knowledge and experience, they make sure the participants are well prepared for the exams and being successful as a ski instructor.
+With their knowledge and experience, they make sure the participants are well prepared for the exams and being successful as a snowboard instructor.